geopm/geopm/service/docs/source/runtime.rst

 support a wide range of tuning algorithms while solving three related
 challenges:

 1. Measuring Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The first challenge is to enable hardware tuning algorithms to derive a robust estimate of application performance.
-This is crucial because measurements of energy efficiency are expressed as ratios of performance to power, e.g. "perf per watt."
-Any dynamic tuning of hardware power control parameters with a goal of energy efficiency must derive some estimate of application performance.
-Without application feedback about the critical path, these performance estimates may be very inaccurate.
-In this way, hardware tuning algorithms may interfere with application performance leading to longer run times which incur even higher energy costs per unit of work than if an adaptive algorithm were not applied.
+For hardware tuning algorithms, the first challenge involves generating a durable estimate of application performance.
+In energy efficiency terms, performance measurements are power-to-performance ratios, for example, "perf per watt".
+Therefore, any dynamic hardware power control tuning that aims for energy efficiency must formulate an estimate of application performance.
+Without specific application feedback on the critical path, these performance estimate might prove inaccurate, causing hardware tuning algorithms to potentially disrupt application performance and lead to elongated run times, resulting in higher energy costs per unit of work than without the adaptive algorithm.

 2. Hardware Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This leads to the second challenge: enabling a hardware control algorithm to be driven by unprivileged user input (i.e. application feedback) is a security risk.
-Without proper guards in place, this can lead to escalation of privilege, denial of service, and impacts to quality of service for other users of the system.
-The GEOPM Service is specifically designed to address these problems.
+The second challenge arises from allowing hardware control algorithms to be influenced by unprivileged user input (like application feedback), which presents a security risk.
+Not having adequate checks can result in escalated privileges, service denial, and impacts on other system users' quality of service.
+GEOPM Service is created specifically to mitigate these issues.

 3. Advanced Data Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The third challenge is providing a software development platform for control algorithms that can be safely deployed and use high level languages for data analysis.
-To effectively gain energy efficiency with some applications, significant software dependencies may be required.
-Control algorithms may rely on optimization software like machine learning packages, or other numerical packages.
-The application being optimized may be composed of millions of lines of code, and there may be significant coupling between the application and control algorithm.
-For these reasons, restricting the privileges of the processes running the control algorithm reduces software security audit requirements significantly.
+The third challenge is to provide a software development platform suitable for control algorithms that can be securely deployed and use high-level languages for data analysis.
+To effectively enhance energy efficiency for certain applications, substantial software dependencies may be required.
+Control algorithms might lean on optimization software like machine learning packages or other numerical packages.
+The application being optimized could include millions of lines of code, and there may be significant interlinking between the application and the control algorithm.
+Limiting the privileges of the process running the control algorithm significantly reduces software security audit requirements.

 Introduction
 ------------

-The GEOPM Runtime enables interactions between GEOPM's :doc:`application instrumentation interfaces <geopm_prof.3>` and :doc:`platform monitoring/control interfaces <geopm_pio.7>`.
+GEOPM Runtime creates a bridge between GEOPM’s :doc:`application instrumentation interfaces <geopm_prof.3>` and :doc:`platform monitoring/control interfaces <geopm_pio.7>`.

-By default, the GEOPM Runtime simply summarizes relationships between application instrumentation and platform-monitoring interfaces in a report.
-More complex interactions, such as dynamic control of platform settings, can be enabled by using different GEOPM *agents*.
-See the :doc:`geopmlaunch(1)
-<geopmlaunch.1>` documentation for more information about user-facing GEOPM
+By default, the GEOPM Runtime presents relationships between application instrumentation and platform-monitoring interfaces in a report.
+For more complex interactions, such as dynamic control of platform settings, different GEOPM *agents* can be utilized.
+For more information on user-facing GEOPM Runtime launch options, please refer to :doc:`geopmlaunch(1)<geopmlaunch.1>` documentation.
-Runtime launch options.

 .. figure:: https://geopm.github.io/images/geopm-runtime-usage.svg
-   :alt: An illustration of geopmlaunch running on 2 servers, generating a
-         trace file per host, and one report across all hosts.
+   :alt: An illustration of geopmlaunch running on 2 servers, generating a trace file per host, and one report across all hosts.
    :align: center

 .. admonition:: Quick start for MPI applications

-   The ``geopmlaunch`` tool is the recommended user interface to launch the GEOPM Runtime for profiling and optimizing MPI applications.
-It wraps a launcher application (srun in this example), generates a summarizing report file, and optionally generates a time-series trace per host.
+   The ``geopmlaunch`` tool is the recommended user interface for GEOPM Runtime.
+It wraps a launcher application (like srun in this example), generates a summarizing report file, and optionally generates a time-series trace for each host.

    The steps for using ``geopmlaunch`` with your MPI application are: